How can we best develop our marine economy, while protecting the taonga of our marine environment?

 Our goal is ambitious – research in isolation is not enough.
 Engagement with, and participation from, all sectors of society is critical to success.

-We are working with stakeholders and Māori partners to identify what tools are needed for EBM, and which spiritual, cultural and social values matter to New Zealanders – and how they can be best considered.
+We have worked with stakeholders and Māori partners to identify what tools are needed for EBM, and which spiritual, cultural and social values matter to New Zealanders – and how they can be best considered.

 All of our Phase II (2019–2024) research projects are being co-developed with stakeholders and Māori partners.

-Our Marine Environment, a recent report by the Ministry for the Environment and StatsNZ, highlighted the impact of ecosystem decline on New Zealanders’ non-economic marine values.
+Our Marine Environment, a 2019 report by the Ministry for the Environment and StatsNZ, highlighted the impact of ecosystem decline on New Zealanders’ non-economic marine values.

 Economic benefits such as employment opportunities are an important consideration in marine environmental planning, policy and decision-making, but are not the only ones that need to be incorporated.
 However, intangible values are often not properly considered, or even recognised, until they are already irreparably damaged or lost.